mtlynch/mtlynch.io/content/posts/solo-developer-year-2/index.md

 **Grade**: B+

-I achieved this, though I do feel like I'm kind of cheating by relying on one huge outlier sale that put me at ~$4.4k in total revenue for December.
-Without it, I'd be at $440.85 in total revenue for the month, which is more representative of revenue I expect to continue in 2020.
+I achieved this, though I'm kind of cheating by relying on one huge outlier sale in December that put me at ~$4.4k in total revenue for the month.
+Without it, I'd be at $441 in total revenue for December, which is more representative of revenue I expect to continue in 2020.

 ### Present talks at three software conferences